Drugmaker seeks to block Nebraska from using execution drugs

 Nebraska has never carried out an execution by lethal injection, and the state plans to use an untried combination of four drugs during Moore's scheduled execution.
 The state's last execution, in 1997, used the electric chair, which the Nebraska Supreme Court later declared unconstitutional.

-The American Civil Liberties Union of Nebraska, a leading death penalty opponent, praised the company's decision to intervene and chastised the state for refusing to release documents identifying the supplier.
+The American Civil Liberties Union of Nebraska, a leading death penalty opponent, praised the company's intervention and chastised the state for refusing to release documents identifying the supplier.
 State officials have done so in the past without objection.

 "While more states are turning away from the death penalty, Nebraska officials are rushing to carry out an execution cloaked in secrecy with an untested four-drug scheme that carries immeasurable risks for unnecessary pain and a botched execution," said Danielle Conrad, the group's executive director.